Exercise 05 - Size optimization of trusses¶

 ) or not (False

-of each element (tensor with shape Mx1).
-These arguments are passed into the Truss
+: Cross section areas of each element (tensor with shape Mx1).
+Defaults to 1.0.

 .